• Skip to primary navigation

 What we’re doing

 The UK Government is consulting on plans to introduce mandatory Ethnicity and Disability Pay Gap Reporting for large employers into the Equality (Race and Disability) Bill.
+Below are our recommendations on how to respond to key aspects of the consultation.
+For a more comprehensive overview, please read the Share Action briefing document.

 PURPOSE